maximedieudonne/e-cervelet/README.md

 Stockage capabilities : 1,0 To \

 ## dependencies
+MatlabR2020a with the spm12 toolbox and suit toolbox.
-MatlabR2020a : it should work with R2018 and higher version but i haven't checked yet\ spm12 \
+MatlabR2020a : it should work with R2018 and higher version but i haven't checked yet \ spm12 \
 Suit \